Development Permits

 Development Permit applications are assessed by City planning department staff, and may also be referred to other applicable City departments or external agencies for review.

-Projects that alter the form and character of structure in Development Permit Areas are also reviewed by a Design Review Committee.
+Projects that alter the form and character of structure in Development Permit Areas are also reviewed by a Design Review Panel.
 The Design Review Panel meets monthly, providing independent advice and recommendations to City of Fernie staff, applicants, and their consultants prior to and following the submission of relevant applications to help deliver projects which contribute to good quality design in the public realm.
-The Design Review Committee's Meeting Schedule, Agendas and Minutes are available to view online, here.
+The Design Review Panel's meeting schedule, agendas, and minutes are available to view online, here.

 Application Process